-Once TACO is suspected or diagnosed, the transfusion should be immediately stopped and reported to the blood bank transfusion service for investigation of other transfusion reactions associated with respiratory distress (such as TRALI and anaphylaxis).
+Once TACO is suspected or diagnosed, the transfusion should be immediately stopped and reported to the transfusion service for investigation of other transfusion reactions associated with respiratory distress (such as TRALI and anaphylaxis).
 The patient should be monitored by pulse oximetry and appropriate oxygen therapy provided.
-The patient should be placed in an upright posture (Fowler's position), if possible, to promote oxygenation via maximum chest expansion.
+The patient should be placed in an upright posture, if possible, to promote oxygenation via maximum chest expansion.

 Additional infusions that exacerbate volume overload should be halted when clinically appropriate.
 Loop diuretics, such as furosemide, are usually given to reduce cardiac preload via diuresis and direct venodilation.
-However, the risk of diuretics should be carefully considered in patients with a history of hypotension or hypokalemia.

 In more severe cases of TACO, ventilator support or intensive care may be needed.
-As with other etiologies of hydrostatic lung edema (eg i.e., CHF), non-invasive approaches to mechanical ventilation such as continuous positive airway pressure (CPAP) and bilevel positive airway pressure (BiPAP) should be considered.
+As with other etiologies of hydrostatic lung edema (i.e., CHF), non-invasive approaches to mechanical ventilation such as continuous positive airway pressure (CPAP) and bilevel positive airway pressure (BiPAP) should be considered.
 These less invasive modes of mechanical ventilation have been shown to reduce the need for endotracheal intubation as well as mortality in patients with acute hypoxemic respiratory insufficiency resulting from cardiogenic pulmonary edema.43-45 Of note, caution should be used when considering the initiation of non-invasive ventilator support in those with concomitant respiratory or metabolic acidosis or associated shock as these factors have been shown to predict failure with less invasive approaches to respiratory support.46 When invasive mechanical ventilation is required, lung protective strategies should be implemented using low-tidal volume ventilation (< 6 mL/kg of ideal body weight) while maintaining an inspiratory plateau pressure of < 30 cm H2O.47-49 At the present time, data are insufficient to provide definitive guidance on the optimal management of positive end-expiratory pressure (PEEP) levels in patients with TACO who are requiring full ventilator support.
-Historically, higher levels of PEEP (eg. > 5 cm H2O) have been recommended in the setting of CHF.
-However, the risks vs benefits of higher PEEP levels in the setting of TACO remain unclear.

-Some reports have found that TACO may have an associated inflammatory component,12,13 in which case the addition of an anti-inflammatory agent, such as steroids, may be of benefit.
+Some reports have found that TACO may have an associated inflammatory component, 12,13 in which case the addition of an anti-inflammatory agent, such as steroids, may be of benefit.
 However, this is purely hypothetical and has never been shown in a well-designed study.
 For refractory cases, hemodialysis may be required.